ritts97/GameRec/README.md

 # GameRec
 A game recommender system.
-It uses collaborative filtering to recommend games to users.
+It uses pearson correlation coefficient to calculate similarity between users and collaborative filtering to recommend games to users.